MarioSinclair/MarioSinclair/README.md

 I'm a Junior Computer Science student at the University of South Florid, passionate about bridging creativity and technical problem-solving through code.
 I focus on full-stack development and quantitative modeling.

- I’m also deeply interested in robotics and autonomous navigation, currently an Undergraduate researcher at the USF Reality, Autonomy and Robot Experience Lab (RARELab).
+ I’m also deeply interested in robotics and autonomous navigation, currently an undergraduate researcher at the USF Reality, Autonomy and Robot Experience Lab (RARELab).

 ---